awsdocs/aws-cloudhsm-user-guide/doc_source/interpreting-audit-logs.md

 Log type : MINIMAL_LOG_ENTRY (0)
 ```

-You can follow the remaining events in the startup sequence, which might include several login and logout events, and the generation of the key encryption key \(KEK\)\.
+You can follow the remaining events in the startup sequence\.
+These events might include several login and logout events, and the generation of the key encryption key \(KEK\)\.
 The following event records the command that changes the password of the [precrypto officer \(PRECO\)](hsm-users.md#preco)\.
 This command activates the cluster\.

 ```
 Time: 12/13/17 23:04:33.846554, usecs:1513206273846554